Silouette graphic representing Tipperary

 Annual Service Delivery Plan

-The national and local recovery process will require investment and commitment across all sectors of our society and economy.
-Tipperary County Council, as a local authority with responsibility for the delivery of a broad range of economic policies and local services, will play our part in this recovery process.
+Tipperary County Council, as a local authority with responsibility for the delivery of a broad range of economic policies and local services, will play its part in this recovery process.

 Joe MacGrath